An odd "IOException: Permission denied" after installing Leiningen

 Probably the name of the test contains exciting words like Concurrent, Sleep or Async.
 Probably the author of the code resigned a couple of years ago.
 Anyway, you want to be sure that this test won’t fail again at the worst possible time.

-I’ll show a couple of IntelliJ IDEA features which usually help me to catch and fix it.
+I’ll show a couple of IntelliJ IDEA features which usually help me to catch and fix this.

 Retry test until failure